-Place this auspicious Feng Shui cure in the SOUTHEAST to protect against:
+Place this auspicious Feng Shui cure in the CENTER to protect against:

 Misfortune Flying Star #5 - use to suppress and minimize the impact of misfortune and all kinds of bad luck: loss of all types, accidents, illness, hospital visits.
 When afflicted by Misfortune Star #5, your life and all your hard work may suddenly seem to collapse around you - this is the symbol to use for protection against it.

-This fundamental 5 Elements in Feng Shui are represented in harmonious balance by the different shapes in this pagoda charm: Earth, Metal, Water, Wood, Fire.
+The fundamental 5 Elements in Feng Shui are represented by the different shapes in this pagoda charm: Earth, Metal, Water, Wood, Fire.
 Also, made of metal, this pagoda can be filled with an earth element symbol to activate its power.
 Metal element traps, contains, drains, and weakens the Earth element of the Misfortune Star also weakening its negative influence on you.

 How to use: